gridsome/gridsome.org/docs/config.md

 - Type `string`
 - Default `'/'`

-Gridsome assumes your project is serverd from the root of your domain.
+Gridsome assumes your project is served from the root of your domain.
 Change this option to `'/my-app/'` if your project will be hosted in a subdirectory called `my-app`.
-The baseUrl is allways `'/'` when developing locally.
+The baseUrl is always `'/'` when developing locally.

 #### titleTemplate